Before you begin

 Easy Zone 2 cardio helps counter this by increasing daily energy expenditure while being relatively easy to recover from.
 This allows many people to maintain a meaningful calorie deficit while eating more food, feeling better, and staying more active throughout the diet.

 The goal is not simply to eat as little as possible.
 The goal is to create a sustainable calorie deficit while keeping energy expenditure as high as reasonably possible.
-How often should you do cardio?
+To find your zone2, checkout this Zone2 Guide

 Zone 2 is low-intensity cardio, so it can be sustained for much longer than high-intensity cardio like sprints, allowing for a higher cumulative calorie burn over time.